Frequently asked questions

 They may differ at each bathing water due to the position, length and diameter of the overflows and other local factors such as the affects of tides and how rivers/streams affect the bathing water.
 It must be remember that BeachLive is designed to give bathers and recreational water users up to the date information regarding bathing water quality and it is not a system to record the performance of a sewer network.

-What if a customer sees sewage on/off a beach but it's still blue on the site?
+What if a customer sees sewage on/off a beach but no alert has been issued?

 A customer should contact South West Water and/or the Environment Agency to report sewage on or off a bathing water.
 Working together we will seek to establish cause and carry out any clean-up work as necessary.
 Often there are other factors which impact on bathing waters including urban drainage, agricultural run-off, algae, private sewers and misconnections - homes wrongly connected to surface water drainage instead of public foul sewers.